tgstation/rust-g/README.md

 You must build a 32-bit version of the library for it to be compatible with BYOND.
 Attempting to build a 64-bit version will fail with an explanatory error.
-Use the `rustup override add` command described above or build with `--target`.

 ### Linux